Matt Braly: Career

-Braly was inspired to pursue a career in animation after a "career day" at high school, where a Pixar animator drew an image of Lumiere from Disney's Beauty and the Beast while talking about working on animation for a living.
-He started his career studying at the California Institute of the Arts; he graduated in 2010 with a Bachelor of Fine Arts.
-After graduating, he joined DreamWorks Animation, where he worked as a storyboard artist for Turbo (2013).
+After graduating from California Institute of the Arts, he joined DreamWorks Animation, where he worked as a storyboard artist for Turbo (2013).
 While working on Turbo, Braly and several other DreamWorks Animation storyboard artists went to visit Alex Hirsch, who was working on a show titled Gravity Falls (2012–16) for Disney Television Animation.
 Hirsch also went to CalArts and, while they never studied together, Braly liked his student films.
 During the visit, Hirsch pitched Gravity Falls to Braly.

 Fascinated by the concept and how Hirsch wanted it to be a serialized program, Braly did a test to work on the show, after which he was hired, serving as a storyboard artist and director for the series.
 Braly credited Hirsch as the one who "taught [him] so much about storytelling, about developing characters and developing a world", as well as the one who inspired him to create his own show.
 The series premiered on June 15, 2012, and ended on February 15, 2016.
 In 2016, Braly won an Annie Award for directing the Gravity Falls episode "Northwest Mansion Mystery".
 Braly also served as an in-house key animator for the closing scene for the episode "Not What He Seems".

 After directing on Big City Greens, Braly developed a series titled Amphibia for Disney Channel.
 The series centers on the adventures of a Thai-American girl named Anne Boonchuy in the titular amphibian-populated world.
 The series was inspired by Braly's childhood trips to Bangkok, Thailand, where he felt like an outsider but ultimately ended up not wanting to leave.
 He also drew inspiration from video games such as The Legend of Zelda and Chrono Trigger.
 Braly, who is Thai-American himself, made the choice of making the lead character Thai-American due to a wish to creating a Thai character, as there were few Thai lead characters in television series when he was a kid.
 The series aired for three seasons consisting of 58 episodes from June 17, 2019, to May 14, 2022.
 He considers the series finale "The Hardest Thing" to be his favorite episode.